bitcoin1192/Vehicle-Manager-Apps/README.md

+#Vehicle Manager
-Vehicle manager apps to manage vehicle and control Helmet Detection script run on Raspberry Pi
+This apps manage vehicle and control Helmet Detection script run on Raspberry Pi